prashanthpai/sqlcache/README.md

 [![codecov](https://codecov.io/gh/prashanthpai/sqlcache/branch/master/graph/badge.svg)](https://codecov.io/gh/prashanthpai/sqlcache)
 [![MIT license](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

-sqlcache is an **experimental** caching middleware for `database/sql`.
+sqlcache is an **experimental** caching middleware for `database/sql` that enables existing Go programs to add caching in a declarative way.
 It leverages APIs provided by the handy [sqlmw](https://github.com/ngrok/sqlmw) project and is inspired from [slonik-interceptor-query-cache](https://github.com/gajus/slonik-interceptor-query-cache).

-This liberates your Go program from maintaining imperative code that implements the cache-aside pattern.
+This liberates your Go program from maintaining imperative code that repeatedly implements the cache-aside pattern.
 Your program will perceive the database client/driver as a read-through cache.

-Tested with PostgreSQL database with [pgx](https://github.com/jackc/pgx/tree/master/stdlib) as the driver.
+Tested with PostgreSQL database with [pgx](https://github.com/jackc/pgx/tree/master/stdlib) as the underlying driver.

 Cache backends supported: